 - Debt Arrangement Plan (DMP)

 - Debt Relief Order (DRO)

 Is it possible to get my interest and charges frozen?

 Yes, your advisor could be able to convince your creditors to freeze your interest and charges.
-If they agree you will not have to worry about them for a certain period of time.
+This is a service provided by National Debt Service.
+If the creditors agree you will not have to worry about the interest for a certain period of time.

 However, if your creditors do not agree, you will have to continue to make payments to pay them off.